 Just as it is at our secluded Lodge out by the beaches west of Forks, the chill factor at the Bluff property is huge.
 Gorgeous water views are just everywhere, accompanied by the sound of waves lapping on the shore well below.
 Eagles are frequent visitors to the firs on the west side of the house.
 The signature feature of this property is an expansive ocean-facing deck and a weatherproof, bluff-front gazebo allowing unobstructed views of Vancouver Island, Mt.
 Baker, Port Angeles Harbor, shipping, smuggling, search-and-rescue operations, attempted defection of sailors to the western nation of their choice, and anything else that might be floating or going on out there on the Strait.
 Watching shipping can be addictive, a bit like watching a fire and discovering after a short while that there’s absolutely nothing on your mind.

-Briefly, the rate is $295 per night for up to 6 individuals.
+Briefly, the summer rate is $295 per night for up to 6 individuals.
 We require a 2 night minimum stay, with a single night’s deposit due upon booking which is fully refundable with at least 30 days notice of cancellation.
 Full payment is due 14 days before arrival along with a $75 non-refundable cleaning fee as well as a $225 damage fee which, assuming no damage, will be promptly refunded after your departure.